 - Shulton introduces Old Spice for Women and its Early American line.

-- Wings Products introduce Hollywood Wings; medicated pink tabs shaped like wings to be applied to facial frowns and wrinkles.
+- Wings Products introduce Hollywood Wings, medicated pink tabs shaped like wings to be applied to facial frowns and wrinkles.

-- Yardley introduces a new face powder English Complexion.
+- Yardley introduces English Complexion Powder.

 - Diadermine (the largest selling French facial cleanser) is introduced into the U.S.